 The signs, symptoms, causes and treatment of fat embolism syndrome had come up in Question 29 from the second paper of 2006.
 The college answer to this question was unfairly brief.
 Fat embolism also comes up as the major differential in Question 16 from the first paper of 2017, where it is one of the possible explanations for a post-ORIF hypoxia in a middle-aged trauma patient.
+Later still, it has resurfaced as Question 16 from the second paper of 2018, where the college expected a rather large amount of detail.

 An attempt to expand on this topic is made here, with the expectation that the time-poor candidate will not squander their time in reading extensively on a topic which has only infrequently merited the examiner's attention.
 If for whatever reason the candidate has time to squander, there are several excellent sources in the literature: